 A worldwide phenomenon, the cyber threat targets all levels of society, from economic interests to government departments, not forgetting private individuals.
 Already prone to piracy, ships are also targets for cyber piracy.
 How do you defend against it?
-Explanations given by Michel Agostini, a DCNS specialist in cyber defence.
+Explanations given by Michel Agostini, a Naval Group specialist in cyber defence.

 Has combating cyber threats become a new area of capability for Navies?

 As for anti-submarine or anti-air warfare, cyber defence or defensive computer warfare is in fact a capability with which it is of paramount importance that we equip our Navies’ ships in the face of the increasing threats of cyber attack.
 All the more so as this impalpable threat, once triggered, can develop very rapidly and in depth and includes specific evolving features to which you have to adapt rapidly.